Roman Republic

 1. “... persisted in use under Darius is striking in the light of the circumstances surrounding Darius’ rise at the expense of [the sons of Cyrus II].
 If the seal was an heirloom in the traditional sense, it presumably was held by someone descended directly from Cyrus.
 This is, of course, unless Darius co-opted it (and bequeathed it to another, for example, as a prestige item) for his own purposes, as he co-opted so much else [that had belonged to Cyrus].”

 There can be little doubt that Kurash the Anzanite/ Kurash of Anzan was portrayed in the heirloom seal as a triumphant commander.
 Indeed, if the ‘high’ dating of the seal is accepted, then he is arguably portrayed (however inaccurately) as ‘a new Ashurbanipal’.
 It is thus at least possible that the image on the seal commemorated his success in driving the Assyrians out of his territory at some time after Ashurbanipal’s death in ca. 630 BC.
-We therefore have to consider whether this triumphant commander could have been Cyrus I. It is often objected that, in the seal inscription, neither Teispes nor Cyrus is designated as a king: this is a powerful point, although it is, of course, possible that he was recognised as king of his native Anshan thereafter.
+We therefore have to consider whether this triumphant commander could have been Cyrus I. It is often objected that, in the seal inscription, neither Teispes nor Cyrus is designated as a king: this is a powerful point, although it is, of course, possible that Cyrus was recognised as king of his native Anshan thereafter.
 In this scenario:

 1. we would have to reject Teispes as a king of Anshan; but

 However, if so, then he would presumably have ‘updated’ his seal to add his new title, in which case, the old seal would not have come down to his successors as the ‘family heirloom’.
-There is no certainty to be had in this debate.
-However, in my view, PFS 93 was more probably the seal of a ‘kinglet’ of Anshan named Cyrus son of Teispes that was later:
+There is no certainty to be had in this debate but, in my view, PFS 93 was more probably the seal of a ‘kinglet’ of Anshan named Cyrus son of Teispes that was later:

-1. ‘adopted’ by Cyrus I (or, perhaps, by his son or his grandson) as a family heirloom” and
+1. ‘adopted’ by Cyrus I (or, perhaps, by his son or his grandson) as a family heirloom; and

 2. used by Cyrus II and then by Darius as one way of underscoring his dynastic claims.